cyberark/cyberark-conjur-cli/design/authn-ldap.md

 Create a new `AuthenticationStrategy` interface that will allow us to abstract the authentication flow.
 The interface should take a `CredentialProvider` and Conjur account as inputs, as well as any other arguments that are needed to authenticate, such as `service_id` for LDAP.
-The interface should have a `login` method which returns a Conjur auth token.
-All details of authentication should be handled by the `AuthenticationStrategy` interface.
+The interface should have an `authenticate` method which returns a Conjur auth token.
+All details of authentication (including `login` for authn and authn-ldap) should be handled by the `AuthenticationStrategy` interface.

 With the new interface, we no longer need to pass a `CredentialsProvider` instance to the `Client` class.
 Instead, we can pass an
 `AuthenticationStrategy` instance which will be used to authenticate and store the credentials in it's own `CredentialsProvider` instance.
-When calling the `login` method on the `Client`, we will invoke the `AuthenticationStrategy` and return the auth token.
+When calling the `authenticate` method on the `Client`, we will invoke the `AuthenticationStrategy` and return the auth token.

 #### Out of Scope